vikram7/beer-recommender/README.md

   - deployed
   - added average method for beer ratings through SQL aggregator in Score Module
   - figured out how to include new users into similarity rankings, but dictionary json payload update is slow and need to figure out how to speed it up
-  - HIGH PRIORITY TODOS
-    - speed up dictionary json payload
-    - deployed, CSS is different though versus local version and need to figure out why; pagination is off in deployed version too and also need to figure this out
-    - fix beer flask in css
-    - add minimum # of beer review notification
-  : look into sidekiq
-  : visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.

 - October 17, 2014
   - added SQL commands to replace ruby work in Score Module. this sped up recommendation calculator by a ton (went from 19 seconds down to 4 after this)